 The Munising Falls trail is currently closed.
 Heavy rains and flooding occurred in April of 2025, washing out parts of the trail.
 Be sure to plan ahead and check the National Park Service Alerts for specific information on trail closures.

-Gear for Your Pictured Rocks National Lakeshore Adventures:
+Pictured Rocks National Lakeshore | Hiking Gear

 The Upper Peninsula of Michigan has held a special place in my heart for 40+ years.
 A visit to Munising, Michigan and the Pictured Rocks National Lakeshore will leave you breathless.
 Your time along the Lake Superior shore will leave you with a new appreciation for the vast beauty of our beautiful Great Lakes.
 There is no shortage of scenic views, nature, history, and adventure.